U.S. CDC set to recommend vaccinated Americans wear masks indoors in some cases -sources | Health

 - United States

+The changes mark a reversal of the CDC's announcement in May that prompted millions of vaccinated Americans to shed their face coverings.
+White House spokeswoman Jen Psaki confirmed the CDC would be revising its guidance on masks based on evolving data and a changing virus.

+"Our goal is to save their lives, and our responsibility and the responsibility of public health officials is to continue to provide updated guidance ... from an evolving virus," Psaki said.
+The United States leads the world in the daily average number of new infections https://graphics.reuters.com/world-coronavirus-tracker-and-maps, accounting for one in every nine cases reported worldwide each day.
+The seven-day average for new cases has been rising sharply and stands at 57,126, still about a quarter of the pandemic peak.

-The CDC will announce revised mask guidance but the specifics of when the agency will recommend fully vaccinated Americans wear masks indoors are not fully clear, the sources said.
+The CDC will announce revised mask guidance but the specifics of when and where the agency will recommend fully vaccinated Americans wear masks indoors are not clear, the sources said.
 The recommendations to wear masks in some indoor settings will apply in areas with surging COVID-19 cases, they said.
-The CDC and White House declined to comment.
-The CDC said it plans a 3 p.m.
+The CDC, which declined to comment, said it plans a 3 p.m.
 (1900 GMT) COVID-19 update media briefing.

 Top U.S. infectious disease official Anthony Fauci said on Sunday on CNN that health officials were considering whether to revise mask guidance for vaccinated Americans, saying it was "under active consideration."
 Masks became a political issue in the United States with then-President Donald Trump resisting mandating face coverings while President Joe Biden embraced masks and mandated them for transit hubs days after taking office.